 - Facilitating a 2-day Diabetes Data Training and Roundtable, which included the sharing of insights from the field, training on Diabetes databasing and community-clinical linkage, and an opportunity to discuss and plan surrounding enhanced coordination at the local level (April 25-26 2017 – report pending);

 - Preparing a data quality infographic (see below);

 - Preparing a 2016 Diabetes Audit Data Report, highlighting data linked to key SDPI and other programmatic best practices and priorities (see below).

-In response to feedback from its partners, GPTEC is also conducting ongoing communication with other areas and TECs regarding innovations in the tracking and databasing of SDPI data with the hopes of addressing this priority in the future.
+In response to feedback from its partners, GPTEC is also conducting ongoing communication with other areas and TECs and pursuing collaborations with Great Plains Area IHS regarding innovations in the tracking and databasing of SDPI data with the hopes of addressing this priority in the future.

 Current & 2014 Special Diabetes Program for Indians (SDPI) Best Practices & Diabetes Audit Indicators

 GPTEC developed, based upon input and with guidance from partners at a variety of levels, a cross-talk of SDPI Best Practices and related Diabetes Audit indicators to assist programs in speaking to impacts across the community-clinical spectrum